xtf-cz/xtf/junit5/README.md

 ## Extensions
 Extensions enable better test management.
 Usable directly on classes and methods.

+##### @OpenShiftRecorder
+Record OpenShift state when a test throws an exception or use `xtf.record.always` to record on success.
+Specify app names (which will be turned into regexes) to filter resources by name.
+When not specified, everything in test and build namespace will be recorded (regex - `.*`).
+Use `xtf.record.dir` to set the directory.

 ##### @CleanBeforeAll/@CleanBeforeEach
 Cleans namespace specified by `xtf.openshift.namespace` property.
 Either before all tests or each test execution.